Maxou974/42/common_core/README.md

 [Ft_transcendence](ft_transcendence) - Make a single page app where users can play Pong games, chat and create channels with other users.

-Webserv - This project is here to make you write your own HTTP server.
+[Webserv](webserv) - This project is here to make you write your own HTTP server.

-Inception - Set up an infrastructure composed of different services under specific rules using Docker.
+[Inception](Inception) - Set up an infrastructure composed of different services under specific rules using Docker.

-Cub3D - This project is inspired by the world-famous Wolfenstein 3D, which was the first FPS ever.
+[Cub3D](cub3d) - This project is inspired by the world-famous Wolfenstein 3D, which was the first FPS ever.

+[Ft_containers](ft_containers) - This project is about recoding containers of the C++98 STL.

-CPP - This project is about learning C++ through different modules.
+[CPP](cpp) - This project is about learning C++ through different modules.

-Philosophers - This project is about learning how threads work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.
+[Philosophers](Philo/philo) - This project is about learning how threads work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.

-Minishell - The objective of this project is for you to create a simple shell.
+[Minishell](minishell) - The objective of this project is for you to create a simple shell.

-Push_swap - This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
+[Push_swap](push_swap) - This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.

-Pipex - This project aims to deepen your understanding of redirections and pipes.
+[Pipex](pipex) - This project aims to deepen your understanding of redirections and pipes.

-So_long - This project is a small 2D game with minilibx.
+[So_long](so_long) - This project is a small 2D game with minilibx.

-Get_next_line - This project is pretty straightforward, you have to recode readline/getline.
+[Get_next_line](get_next_line) - This project is pretty straightforward, you have to recode readline/getline.

-Born2beroot - This project aims to introduce you to virtualization.
+[Born2beroot](Born2beroot) - This project aims to introduce you to virtualization.

-Ft_printf - This project is pretty straightforward, you have to recode printf.
+[Ft_printf](ft_printf) - This project is pretty straightforward, you have to recode printf.

-Libft - This project is your very first project as a student at 42.
+[Libft](libft) - This project is your very first project as a student at 42.
 You will need to recode a few functions of the C standard library as well as some other utility functions.